 How in the world are you to guess which micronutrient might be causing you to gain weight unexpectedly or creating those stubborn pockets of fat?
 LivingYoung’s Micronutrient Test is one sure way to find out.

 3. Food Additives

-Years ago, Dupont Chemical had as its slogan “Better Living Through Chemistry.
+Years ago, Dupont Chemical had as its slogan “Better Living Through Chemistry.”
 That’s about the same time that all kinds of chemicals began showing up in food.
 Today it’s fairly difficult to find food on grocery store shelves that doesn’t have a list of 10 or more ingredients, many of them preservatives, or colorants, or artificial sweeteners.
 These are all chemical additives, some of which are harmless, others which are toxic if overly consumed.
-One such additive is aspartame, a sweetener that shows up often on food labels, especially diet beverages.
-Find out why aspartame found in many so-called diet drinks can actually cause weight gain.
+One such additive is aspartame, a sweetener that shows up often on food labels, especially so-called “diet” food and beverages.
+Find out why aspartame found in many food and drinks can actually cause weight gain.

 As far as chemical additives in food goes, Dupont had it all wrong.
-That certainly hasn’t led to better living.
+Chemistry certainly hasn’t led to better living.